gtim04/bulk_csv_loader_gbq/README.md

 # bulk_csv_loader_gbq

-# loads csv from your local storage to Google Big Query
+loads csv from your local storage to Google Big Query.